Hands-On Fundraising

 (They offer a few other interesting statistics as well.
 Worth the read!)

-People may interact better with mail.
+People may interact better with it.

 This piece from The Drum also reports on DMA findings – in this case, that people are more likely to deal with mail right away than with email.
 So if your email is hitting inboxes and then being ignored, is the lower expense worth it?